-- (2) The Committee is composed of, - (a) two provincial judges, appointed by the Chief Justice of the Ontario Court of Justice; - three lawyers, one appointed by the Law Society of Ontario, one by the Canadian Bar Association-Ontario and one by the Federation of Ontario Law Associations; - (c) seven persons who are neither judges nor lawyers, appointed by the Attorney General; - (d) a member of the Judicial Council, appointed by it.
-2018, c.
-8, Sched.
-15, s.
-8 (2).
+- (2) The Committee is composed of, - (a) two provincial judges, appointed by the Chief Justice of the Ontario Court of Justice; - (b) three lawyers appointed by the Attorney General, one appointed from a list of three names submitted by the Law Society of Ontario, one appointed from a list of three names submitted by the Ontario Bar Association and one appointed from a list of three names submitted by the Federation of Ontario Law Associations; - (c) seven persons who are neither judges nor lawyers, appointed by the Attorney General; and - (d) a member of the Judicial Council, appointed by it.
+2021, c.
+4, Sched.
+3, s.
+4.